Loyalty Program Development Cost: 2026 Complete Guide

 Loyalty programs need to evolve as your business grows:

-Scalability: As you add users or features, you may need to upgrade your hosting or software.
+Scalability: as you add users or features, your hosting and software costs will increase.

 Legal and Compliance: Protect Your Customers and Your Business